10up/publisher-media-kit/CONTRIBUTING.md

 ## Installation

-The following command is required to start contribution. this command will install required dependencies.
+The following command is required to start contribution.
+This command will install required dependencies.

 ### `npm install`